HEALTH CONDITIONS

 Many dogs experience digestive problems — from gassiness and loose stools to itching, bad breath, or inconsistent appetite.
 Often, the root cause isn’t the food itself, but how well your dog is digesting it.
 That’s where digestive enzymes can help.

-Digestive enzymes are a simple, powerful way to support your dog’s gut health, and can make all the difference for some dogs.
+Digestive enzymes are a natural, effective way to support gut health, and can make all the difference for some pets.

 What Are Digestive Enzymes?